-That’s why Dunga was fired and replaced by Tite (Adenor Leonardo Bacchi) in June, 2016.
+That’s why Dunga was fired and replaced by Tite (Adenor Leonardo Bacchi) in June 2016.
 And now, with Brazil’s domination of Mexico, and with many of the predicted favorites having fallen away, Brazil is being touted as 2018’s potential champion.
 Once again.
-But, with today’s loss, can Tite expect a differnt fate?
+But, with today’s loss, can Tite expect a different fate?

-To understand this futebol phenomena for Brazil’s World Cup ambitions, we need to tap into the conversation in the bars, on the beaches and even TV Globo about the one that got away: Brazil’s winner-take-all World Cup match against Uruguay in 1950.
+To understand this futebol phenomenon for Brazil’s World Cup ambitions, we need to tap into the conversation in the bars, on the beaches, and even TV Globo about the one that got away: Brazil’s winner-take-all World Cup match against Uruguay in 1950.

 Brazil was the host country back then, too.
 And the home team was in great shape to take its first World Cup title.
 Confidence was so high that much of the country was celebrating the win days before game time.

 Rio de Janeiro’s Maracana stadium was packed with nearly 200,000 fans – a record.
 Due to a round-robin format, Brazil didn’t even need to win the game; a tie would suffice.
 Brazil took a 1-0 lead shortly after the half, but the underdog Uruguay squad tied the score then hit the winning goal with only a few fleeting minutes remaining.